USDA allocates $4.5 billion in disaster payments for Kansas farmers

-Southwest Kan.
-(KSNW) -Farmers who battled severe weather in the last two years are now getting relief.
+GARDEN CITY, Kan.
+(KSNW) – Farmers who battled severe weather in the last two years are now getting relief.

 The USDA announced it’s allocated $4.5 billion to help Kansas farmers.